Berlin: Neon Buys ‘Racer and the Jailbird’ With Matthias Schoenaerts (EXCLUSIVE)

 Neon is a new distribution company founded by Alamo Drafthouse’s Tim League and Tom Quinn, the former head of Radius-TWC.
 It was very active at this year’s Sundance, buying the comedy “Ingrid Goes West,” the drama “Roxanne Roxanne,” and the drama “Beach Rats.”
 All three won awards at the festival.

+“Michaël and I are very excited to team up again with Tim League who had a big hand in the launch of our first film Bullhead in 2011,” said Bart Van Langendonck of Savage Film, who is producing the film with Pierre-Ange Le Pogam of Stone Angels.

+“We know that Tom, Tim, and their team will be great partners; passionate, as Michaël, Bart, and myself have been working to create this movie with passion.
+This is exciting,” added Le Pogam.

 Roskam wrote the screenplay to the film with Thomas Bidegain and Noé Debré.
-It will be produced by Pierre-Ange Le Pogam and Bart Van Langendonck, with cinematography by Nicolas Karakatsanis, and editing by Alain Dessauvage.
+The movie reteams Roskam with his cinematographer Nicolas Karakatsanis (“Bullhead,””The Drop”), and editor Alain Dessauvage (“The Ardennes”).
 Stone Angels and Savage Film produced with Pathé and Wild Bunch co-producing.
 Wild Bunch is handling international sales and Pathé is distributing in France.

 Wild Bunch negotiated the deal on behalf of the filmmakers.